 - Parents will receive a Concern Letter, if their student has 5 unexcused absences.

 - Parents will receive a Notice of Compulsory Education Violation, and meet with the principal, if their student has 10 days of unexcused absences.

 - If a student missed 5 more days as unexcused, the Compulsory Education Violation is issued and parents are referred to the Utah County Attorney.
 Nebo School District’s attendance policy can by located at http://www.nebo.edu/student_services

 Students should not arrive at school earlier than 30 minutes before the beginning of school.

 All students leaving school during the school day must check out in writing in the school office.
 Please do not “short circuit” this important student safety effort by calling from your car to have a student dismissed or by having your student wait outside during the school day for you to pick them up.
 Unless you are in a regularly scheduled carpool, please don’t take the child of someone else home without that parent’s knowledge and permission, and please record it at the office.

 If parents choose to send treats to school, they must follow the guidelines of the Utah State Department of Health.
 USDH regulations prohibit the serving of homemade treats to children at school.
-The school and PTA suggest gifting a book to the class instead.
+If you choose to bring a birthday treat, they must be individually wrapped.